-The Human Rights Law Centre (HRLC) is delighted to offer Anamax Charitable foundation grants to study short course running from 1 October 2018 until 7 December 2018. this application is available for students from developing countries.
+The Human Rights Law Centre (HRLC) is delighted to offer Anamax Charitable foundation grants to study short course running from 1 October 2018 until 7 December 2018.
+This scholarship is available for students from developing countries.

 The Human Rights Law Centre (HRLC) was established in 1993 to conduct human rights research in post-Soviet Russia and provide training to the judiciary and law enforcement agencies across the former territories.